If you’re anything like me, a remote control might just be the single most useful accessory you can buy for your GoPro.

-The GoPro Smart Remote is GoPro’s official remote accessory.
-It succeeds the older remote called the “GoPro Wi-Fi remote”.
-Being an official GoPro accessory, it costs slightly more than unofficial remotes.
+The GoPro Smart Remote is GoPro’s official remote accessory for GoPros that preceded the GoPro Hero 8.
+It’s not the oldest official remote, however, as it succeeds an even older remote called the “GoPro Wi-Fi remote”.
+Once again, being an official GoPro accessory, it costs slightly more than unofficial options.

 The natural upside of that is better compatibility with existing and future GoPro models.
 It’s also manufactured with GoPro’s high standards, meaning it really is waterproof up to 33ft (10m) and operational at a 600ft (180m) range in optimal conditions.